rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 When two peers behind NATs want to connect to each other, there are two different problems that need to be solved.
 The first is that each peer is not directly addressable on the internet but is connecting through a NAT device of some sort that is assigning some new external address (including a port number) to the client socket.
 So, the first problem is to figure out what this external address is.
 The second problem is to signal to other people so they can reach you at this external address.
 The server handles these two problems through its phonebook.

-Technically speaking, problem #1 is easy enough to solve: there are a lot of ways you can discover your own external address ... e.g. STUN or you can even just hit google or some other server that will tell you what _it_ saw as your IP address.
+Technologically speaking, problem #1 is easy enough to solve: there are a lot of ways a client can discover its own external IP address ... e.g. STUN or you can even just hit google or some other server that will tell you what _it_ saw as your IP address.

-The test server solves problem #2 by requiring that when a peer client connects to the server, the client associates itself with a unique name.
+Problem #2 is trickier since you need some coordination mechnism to inform others about your availability and your externally accessible address and port.
+The test server solves problem #2 by requiring that when a peer client connects to the server, the client provides it with a unique handle - a unique name - that the client wants associated with itself.
 The server stores client names and client external addresses in its phonebook, and sends a copy of its phonebook as a response to anyone that connects to it.

 The client name is pretty much any string (so make sure you pick a unique name for each test client!).
 The server phonebook is implemented as a simple static circular buffer, which means that entries are added one at a time as new clients connect.
 If the name is already in the phonebook, the old address is overwritten.
 If it's not in the address book, it's added.
 When MAXCLIENTS number of entries is reached, it just wraps around overwriting the oldest client entries.
 MAXCLIENTS is configurable in `test-server.cpp`.
 Each time a client connects to it, it sends back the entire phonebook as a response to that client.
 That's pretty much the only thing the server does.